clarissaao/clarissaao/README.md

 - 👋 Hi, I’m @clarissaao
-- 👀 I’m interested in gaming, reading and watching movies.
+- 👀 I’m interested in gaming, reading and watching movies
-- 🌱 I’m currently learning R and SQL.
+- 🌱 I’m currently learning R and SQL

 <!---
 clarissaao/clarissaao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.